the-turing-way/the-turing-way/book/website/collaboration/onboarding/onboarding-planning.md

 # Planning and Processes

 When thinking about designing onboarding, there are several areas to consider.

-These are briefly described below.
-It may be useful to lay these out explicitly in an onboarding document, manual or folder of resources.
+It may be useful to lay these areas out explicitly in an onboarding document, manual or folder of resources.

-This creates a set of shared expectations and acts as a reference for new members to find information about resources.
+This creates a set of shared expectations and acts as a reference for new members to find information about resources or who to ask for help.

-Onboarding documents can also contain information about who to ask for help if they have a problem.
+We briefly describe areas to consider below.

 ## Suggested Considerations